 Getting there by train

 Most people arrive via the port town of La Spezia, which is well-connected to the cities of Florence and Milan by train.
-From La Spezia a a frequent local service includes both regional trains that stop in Monterosso and often Riomaggiore, as well as a limited number of stopping services that also call at the intermediate stations of Manarola, Corniglia and Vernazza.
+From La Spezia, take the Cinque Terre Express operated by Trenitalia and you can stop in Monterosso, Riomaggiore, Manarola, Corniglia and Vernazza.
 Each station has a range of maps and printed timetables for tourists to take away, making it easy to plan your time.

 Need to know